 - Looking specifically to stream?
-See the best Netflix VPNs
+See the best Netflix VPN

 Adding up the costs

 You might not be totally convinced a VPN is worth it, and it’s smart to evaluate the pros and cons.
-From a purely unbiased perspective, a VPN ranks with an antivirus client in terms of how you are protected online from a data breach or unethical hacking.
+From a purely unbiased perspective, a VPN ranks up there with an antivirus client in terms of how you are protected online from a data breach or unethical hacking.

 Level of protection and service

 Assuming you can justify the low cost of a VPN, the next decision is related to how much protection and security you need.
 Let’s make one thing clear here – a VPN is a smart choice for those who need extra security, privacy, and anonymity online because you don’t want to be a pawn for advertisers serving you ads, you don’t want to get hacked, and you like to protect your identity.
 It does not imply you are stealing software or streaming illegal movies.
-A VPN is a justifiable security measure for anyone who uses the Internet.
+A VPN is a justifiable security measure for anyone who uses the internet.

 Here’s an example of how that works.
 Let’s say you are connecting at home using a cable modem.
 When you connect to Wi-Fi or directly to the modem, your ISP gives you an IP address that is tied to your location and identity.
 That IP address can be tracked by the ISP.
-So the actual connection itself, the ability to even browse the web or download files, is traceable.
+So, the actual connection itself, the ability to even browse the web or download files, is traceable.